mandipsapkota/Neetcode150/Readme.md

 ## Day 18 - Permutation in String
 We are provided with two strings, s1 and s2.
 We need to determine whether any rearrangement of s1 appears as a consecutive substring within s2 and return True if such a substring exists; otherwise, return False.

+## Day 19 - Minimum Window Substring
+Return the smallest substring of **s** that contains all characters of **t**, counting duplicates as well.
+If no such substring exists, return an empty string.
+You can assume there’s only one correct answer.